-(f) Mortgages
+(f)

+(g)

-- (i) For a firm registered in any jurisdiction of Canada except Ontario: - (a) Insured mortgages (not in default): 6% of fair value - (b) Mortgages which are not insured (not in default): 12% of fair value. - (ii) For a firm registered in Ontario: - (a) Mortgages insured under the National Housing Act (Canada) (not in default): 6% of fair value - (b) Conventional first mortgages (not in default): 12% of fair value.
+Short Positions - Credit Required Securities selling at \$2.00 or more - 150% of fair value Securities selling at \$1.50 to \$1.99 - \$3.00 per share Securities selling at \$0.25 to \$1.49 - 200% of fair value Securities selling at less than \$0.25 - fair value plus \$0.25 per share For positions in securities that are constituent securities on a major broadly-based index of one of the following exchanges, 50% of the fair value: Australian Stock Exchange Limited Bolsa de Madrid Borsa Italiana Copenhagen Stock Exchange Euronext Amsterdam Euronext Brussels Euronext Paris S.A.
+Frankfurt Stock Exchange London Stock Exchange New Zealand Exchange Limited Stockholm Stock Exchange SIX Swiss Exchange The Stock Exchange of Hong Kong Limited Tokyo Stock Exchange Mortgages For a firm registered in any jurisdiction of Canada except Ontario: Insured mortgages (not in default): 6% of fair value Mortgages which are not insured (not in default): 12% of fair value.
+For a firm registered in Ontario: Mortgages insured under the National Housing Act (Canada) (not in default): 6% of fair value Conventional first mortgages (not in default): 12% of fair value.
 If you are registered in Ontario regardless of whether you are also registered in another jurisdiction of Canada, you will need to apply the margin rates set forth in (ii) above.

-(g) For all other securities - 100% of fair value.
+For all other securities - 100% of fair value.

-E-mail address: